AI-Driven Remote Patient Monitoring App for Chronic Care Management

 08 Questions

 Established platforms handle core scheduling, notes, and billing well for most independent and small group practices.
-Custom software is the right choice when your organisation delivers care across multiple modalities and locations that platform configurations can't support, when you need outcome measurement deeply integrated into the clinical workflow rather than bolted on, when you're building a digital mental health product to reach patients at scale outside a traditional practice model, when you need crisis escalation workflows connected to clinical records, or when your billing complexity exceeds what the platform handles.
-That includes multiple payers, group therapy authorisation management, and employee assistance programme billing.
+Custom software earns its cost in a few specific situations.
+You deliver care across modalities and locations that platform configurations can't support.
+You need outcome measurement built into the clinical workflow rather than bolted on.
+You're building a digital mental health product that reaches patients outside a traditional practice model.
+You need crisis escalation workflows connected to clinical records.
+Or your billing complexity runs past what the platform handles: multiple payers, group therapy authorisation, and employee assistance programme billing.
 For a solo therapist or standard group practice, established platforms are the right answer.
 For behavioural health organisations with clinical complexity, custom development pays for itself in staff time and clinical quality.

 HIPAA compliance for mental health software requires the same technical foundations as general healthcare: encrypted storage, role-based access, audit logs, BAA-compliant infrastructure.
 Mental health records carry stricter disclosure protections in many US states, so we design for that additional sensitivity from the first sprint.
 We build on HIPAA-eligible AWS or Google Cloud infrastructure with executed BAA agreements, implement encryption in transit and at rest, maintain full audit logs, and design access controls so clinicians see only the records they're authorised to access.
 For teletherapy video, we use HIPAA-compliant video infrastructure rather than general-purpose tools.
 We're not a HIPAA compliance consultant.
 Your legal and compliance team should review the full requirements.
 Our architecture provides the technical foundation; your policies and training complete the programme.